English language requirements

 All places offered to International students in this course are offered as off campus students.

 This program includes a compulsory week long on-campus intensive component held at a Deakin University campus.
 Students are required to obtain a visitor visa to undertake these compulsory intensive classes.
 Students are unable to apply for a student visa for this course.

 Additional course information

-Students can enter and exit the Master of Disability and Inclusion (H709) via the Graduate Certificate of Disability and Inclusion (H508) and the Graduate Diploma of Disability and Inclusion (H608).
+Students can enter and exit the Master of Disability and Inclusion (H709) via the Graduate Certificate of Disability and Inclusion (H508).
 Graduate Diploma of Disability and Inclusion (H608) is an exit point only.